allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 So it is sliding the convolution filter over a signal and calculating a dot product between part of the signal and convolution filter.
 The same happens for an image which we treat here as a 3D signal (width,height,color)

-Here you can find a [detailed explanation of convolution in CNN](https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks/)
+Here you can find a [detailed explanation of convolution in CNN](https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks/).

 ### Neuron

 Artificial neuron is a processing unit that has n inputs, each associated with a weight.
 When doing forward-pass the data comes through the input, each input is multiplied by its weight, then weighted inputs are summed.
-Sum is passed to an 'activation' function that makes neuron non-linear.
-In CNN the best results are usually achieved when using [ReLu](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29) activation as they are fast for back-propagation and do not have the 'vanishing gradient' problem.
+Sum is passed to an *activation* function that makes neuron non-linear.
+In CNN the best results are usually achieved when using [ReLu](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29) activation as they are fast for back-propagation and do not have the *vanishing gradient* problem.

 ### Neural network